xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

         <img src="media/ado-release-9.png" width="500">
     </kbd>

-10. Set the followin values for the gate
+10. Set the following values for the gate
     #### :warning: WARNING
     > Be sure to modify the parameters in the body as specified.
 Especially the xmRecipients field or no one will receive the notification.